candycode/loco/README.md

 a specific type.

-A goal I've had for quite some time is to build desktop applications with standard JavaScript libraries such as Knockout, jQuery(UI) and others.
+A goal I've had for quite some time is to build desktop applications with standard JavaScript libraries such as Knockout, jQuery(UI) and others;
-LoCO has bindings for WebKit which is intended to be the main toolkit for developing GUI applications, including HUD type of interfaces on top of OpenGL/OpenSceneGraph.
+_LoCO_ makes this possible through bindings for WebKit which is intended to be the main toolkit for developing GUI applications, including HUD type of interfaces on top of OpenGL/OpenSceneGraph.